viljarh/smg-project/protocol.md

 ## An example scenario

-1. A sensor node with ID=1 is started.
-It has a temperature sensor, two humidity sensors.
-It can also open a window.
-2. A sensor node with ID=2 is started.
-It has a single temperature sensor and can control two fans and a heater.
-3. A control panel node is started.
-4. Another control panel node is started.
-5. A sensor node with ID=3 is started.
-It has a two temperature sensors and no actuators.
-6. After 5 seconds all three sensor/actuator nodes broadcast their sensor data.
-7. The user of the first-control panel presses on the button "ON" for the first fan of sensor/actuator node with ID=2.
-8. The user of the second control-panel node presses on the button "turn off all actuators".

 1. Start up of simulator and server.
 * The user starts the simulator which starts the server.
 2. Startup of Sensor-Actuator Nodes